DD2480-Group17/assignment3/README.md

 * `normalForPlaneClosestToOrigin() ` The documentation is understandable, however it does not state that several normals can be returned.
 * `mergeFrom(NetData.NetMessage)` There is no documentation available, and since the function is ovver 300 LOC and consists of bitwise operations it is very difficult to comprehend.
 * `NetData.NetMessage.Builder.ìsInitialized()` There is no documentation available, but since the function only returns a boolean value it is yet quite comprehensible.
 * `noise(float x, float y, float z)` There is some documentation available and the authors of the function have used Javadoc.
 However, they have not described the different possible outcomes induced by the different branches.
+* `noise(float xin, float yin, float zin, float win)` Same as noise in 3D (with three parameters).

 ## Coverage